Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

-The Georgia Tech Yellow Jackets (2-2, 0-0 ACC) and the 23rd-ranked passing defense will host the Pittsburgh Panthers (3-1, 0-0 ACC) and the fourth-ranked pass offense on Saturday, October 2, 2021.
-The Yellow Jackets are 3.5-point underdogs.
-An over/under of 59 is set in the contest.
+The Pittsburgh Panthers (3-1, 0-0 ACC) take the fourth-ranked passing attack in college football into a matchup with the Georgia Tech Yellow Jackets (2-2, 0-0 ACC), who have the No. 23 passing defense, on Saturday, October 2, 2021.
+The Panthers are 3.5-point favorites.
+A 58.5-point over/under is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.